schnillerman/nginx-authentik-oidc-SSO/Setup 1 - Traefik, forward-auth, OpenID SSO.md

 services:
   # Traefik service (reverse proxy with Let's Encrypt)
   traefik:
-    image: traefik:stable
+    image: traefik:v3
     container_name: web-tools-traefik
-    command: # this shouldn't be used if static conf file is used (see volumes section); see also https://doc.traefik.io/traefik/getting-started/configuration-overview/#the-static-configuration
+    # command: # this shouldn't be used if static conf file is used (see volumes section); see also https://doc.traefik.io/traefik/getting-started/configuration-overview/#the-static-configuration
       #- "--api.insecure=true"  # Enable the Traefik dashboard (optional, only for testing)
       #- "--providers.docker=true"  # Enable Docker provider
       #- "--entryPoints.web.address=:80"  # HTTP entry point for Let's Encrypt HTTP challenge